Can You Afford to Retire Early?

-You’ve got a sense of your ideal retirement age—you’ve probably made certain plans based on that timeline—but what if you’re forced to retire sooner than you expect?
+You’ve got a sense of your ideal retirement age.
+And you’ve probably made certain plans based on that timeline.
+But what if you’re forced to retire sooner than you expect?

-There’s no need to panic, but those odds make one thing clear, says Rob Williams, vice president of income planning at the Schwab Center for Financial Research: Meticulous financial planning that addresses how you’d cope if you had to retire, say, five years ahead of schedule, can help you make the best use of all your resources.
+There’s no need to panic, but those numbers make one thing clear, says Rob Williams, managing director of financial planning, retirement income, and wealth management for the Schwab Center for Financial Research.
+Flexible and personalized financial planning that addresses how you’d cope if you had to retire early can help you make the best use of all your resources.

 Step 1: Think strategically about pension and Social Security benefits

-For most retirees, Social Security and, to a decreasing degree, pensions, are the two primary sources of regular income in retirement.
+For most retirees, Social Security and (to a lesser degree) pensions are the two primary sources of regular income in retirement.
 You usually can collect these payments early—at age 62 for Social Security and sometimes as early as age 55 with a pension.
 However, taking benefits early will mean that you get smaller monthly benefits for the rest of your life.
 That can matter to your bottom line, even if you expect Social Security to be merely the icing on your retirement cake.

-For example, when you die your spouse is eligible to receive your monthly benefit, if it’s higher than his or her own.
-But if you claim your benefits early, thus receiving a reduced amount, you are likewise limiting your spouse’s potential survivor benefit.
+For example, when you die, your spouse is eligible to receive your monthly benefit if it’s higher than his or her own.
+But if you claim your benefits early, thus receiving a reduced amount, you’re likewise limiting your spouse’s potential survivor benefit.

 Step 2: Pressure-test your 401(k)

-In addition to weighing different strategies to maximize your Social Security and/or pension, you need to evaluate how much income you could potentially derive from your personal retirement savings—and there’s a silver lining here, if you’re forced to retire early.
+In addition to weighing different strategies to maximize your Social Security and/or pension, evaluate how much income you could potentially derive from your personal retirement savings—and there’s a silver lining here if you’re forced to retire early.

 Rule of 55

-There’s also a simple rule of thumb suggesting that if you spend 4% or less of your savings in your first year of retirement and then adjust for inflation each year following, your savings are likely to last for at least 30 years.
-This 4% formula isn't guaranteed, but it’s a good place to start, Rob says.
+There’s also a simple rule of thumb suggesting that if you spend 4% or less of your savings in your first year of retirement and then adjust for inflation each year following, your savings are likely to last for at least 30 years—given that you make no other changes to your withdrawals, such as a lump sum withdrawal for a one-time expense or a slight reduction in withdrawals during a down market.

-To see how much monthly income you could count on from your savings if you had to retire today, multiply your current savings by 4% and divide by 12.
+To see how much monthly income you could count on if you retired as expected in five years, multiply your current savings by 4% and divide by 12.
 For example, $1 million x .04 = $40,000.
-Divide that by 12 to get $3,333 per month.
+Divide that by 12 to get $3,333 per month in year one of retirement.
+(Again, you could increase that amount with inflation each year thereafter.)
+Then do the same calculation based on your current savings to see how much you’d have to live on if you retired today.
+Keep in mind that your money will have to last five years longer in this instance.

 Step 3: Don’t forget about health insurance